andreyorst/SimpleWorkspaces.vim/README.md

 # SimpleWorkspaces.vim

-Adds workspace feature to Vim and NeoVim
+Adds workspace feature to Vim and NeoVim.
+Work in progress.
+May break your files.